 I’ll preface this entry with an introduction on how to use annotation for Stymie and how the pieces move.
 If you are looking at the board and the logo is in the lower right corner, the space in the lower left corner is A1.
 The space in the upper right corner is G7.
 Stones move 1 space orthogonally, or jump friendly and/or opposing pieces orthogonally.
 Multiple jumps are allowed.
 When an opposing piece is jumped, it’s removed from play.
 When a friendly piece is jumped, it stays where it is.
 The Antipode has a Silver side and a Gold side, and whichever side is face up indicates which player controls it.
 The Antipode can’t jump.
 It moves orthogonally like the Stones, but unlike the Stones it can move any number of open spaces (like a Rook in Chess).
 When the Antipode is jumped, it flips to the opposite side regardless of which player jumps it.

-Gold plays first, and due to the rules for placing new pieces on the board, can usually gain a one stone advantage by the time players transition into the movement phase of the game.
+Gold plays first, and due to the rules for placing new pieces on the board, has a chance to gain a one stone advantage by the time players transition into the movement phase of the game.
 Gold’s material advantage is counterbalanced by the fact that Silver begins the game controlling the Antipode, as well as having a chance to establish initiative.

 In the image above, it’s Silver’s turn and there aren’t any open spaces to place a new piece on the board.
 Gold has established the beginnings of a stronghold with his pieces on C2, F2 and F5.
 What should Silver do?
 B4 – B3 is a strong move.
 No matter what Gold does with the stone on C2 it can be threatened on Silver’s next turn.
 Ultimately Silver will either be able to enter another stone into play, or capture Gold’s piece and eliminate a potential triangle.